tigerwill90/fox/README.md

 ````

 Built-in matchers include `fox.WithQueryMatcher`, `fox.WithQueryRegexpMatcher`, `fox.WithHeaderMatcher`, `fox.WithHeaderRegexpMatcher`,
-and `WithClientIPMatcher`.
+and `fox.WithClientIPMatcher`.
 Multiple matchers on a route use AND logic.
 Routes without matchers serve as fallbacks.
 For custom matching logic, implement the `fox.Matcher` interface and use `fox.WithMatcher`.

 #### Priority rules